Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Simulation Study

 \end{itemize} Furthermore, we consider synthesizing three results (BCF, LM, AM) that have standard error estimates.
-We adopt the following two synthesis methods: \begin{itemize} \item[-] Causal stacking (CST): Applying the causal stacking algorithm by \cite{han2022ensemble} to ensemble the five methods given above, where the gradient boosting tree algorithm is used to construct prediction models in the averaging set.
-Note that it only provides point estimates.
+We adopt the following two synthesis methods: \begin{itemize} \item[-] {\bf Causal stacking} (CST): Applying the causal stacking algorithm by \cite{han2022ensemble} to ensemble the five methods given above, where the gradient boosting tree algorithm is used to construct prediction models in the averaging set.
+Note that this method only provides point estimates.

-\item[-] Bayesian causal synthesis (BCS): Apply the proposed Bayesian predictive synthesis to combine the results of BCF, LM and AM, and obtain posterior distributions of $\tau(X_i)$.
+\item[-] {\bf Bayesian causal synthesis} (BCS): Apply the proposed method to synthesize the results of BCF, LM, and AM, and obtain posterior distributions of $\tau(X_i)$.
 The number of nearest-neighbor is set to $m=15$.
 1500 posterior samples after discarding the first 500 samples are used to obtain posterior distributions of $\tau(X)$.
 Note that only subsets of $X$ that are selected in AM are used for modeling the varying coefficients, $\beta_j(X)$. \end{itemize}

-To demonstrate the effectiveness of the BCS, we first show the results under the scenario that both forms of $\mu(X)$ and $\tau(X)$ are $(A)$.
-The results of point prediction and $95\%$ credible intervals of BCS are presented in Figure~\ref{fig:oneshot1}, where the point predictions by the three models are also shown.
+To demonstrate the effectiveness of BCS, we first show the results under the scenario $(A)-(A)$.
+The results of point prediction and $95\%$ credible intervals of BCS are presented in Figure~\ref{fig:oneshot1}, where the point predictions of the three models are also shown.
 BCS provides more accurate estimates than the three prediction methods, especially for samples having very small or large treatment effects.
-More importantly, the credible intervals of $\tau(X)$ obtained from BCS successfully cover the true values.
-The coverage rate was $99.5\%$, which is slightly larger than the nominal level of $95\%$.
+More importantly, the credible intervals of $\tau(X)$ obtained from BCS are $97.0\%$, which is only slightly larger than the nominal level of $95\%$.
 To investigate the coverage property further, we present the interval lengths of credible (confidence) intervals of $\tau(X)$ in Figure~\ref{fig:oneshot2}.
 The result indicates that the posterior uncertainty on HTE around the region in which observed samples are abundant is small, while the uncertainty of the posterior obtained via BCS tends to be considerably large for regions where the observed samples are small.
 This is a reasonable and desirable result that reflects the uncertainty in each estimator, even though the other methods are overconfident.

-We next evaluate the performance of point and interval estimation through Monte Carlo replications.
+We next evaluate the performance of the point and interval estimates through Monte Carlo replications.
 For the evaluation of point prediction, we compute the mean squared error (MSE):